directus/guides/get-started-building-an-iles-website-with-directus/index.md

 ## APIs

-There is one simple request in this example worth noting, in `article.js`.
-If you'd like to see, here is a link to [article.js](https://github.com/directus/examples/blob/main/iles/src/logic/article.ts) on GitHub.
+There is one simple request in this example worth noting, in `article.ts`.
+If you'd like to see, here is a link to [article.ts](https://github.com/directus/examples/blob/main/iles/src/logic/article.ts) on GitHub.
 However, please note that the Directus API is exhaustive for any database linked.

 Directus uses [Database Mirroring](https://docs.directus.io/getting-started/introduction/#database-mirroring) to dynamically generate REST endpoints and a GraphQL schema based on the connected database's architecture.
 This means the REST and the GraphQL APIs _will both fit any project with any database schema, out of the box_.
 Learn more in the [API Reference](https://docs.directus.io/reference/introduction/).